 It shouldn’t be news to anyone that mental health and physical wellbeing go hand-in-hand.
-And unfortunately with lockdowns in effect, we can’t rely on the convenience of physical gyms as we always could.
 The CDC recently reported that year-over-year, Americans are experiencing elevated levels of adverse mental health conditions, substance abuse, and suicidal ideation.
 Two of the most prevalent mental illnesses, anxiety and depression, are up 3x and 4x respectively.

-So if people are desperate for physical fitness, but they literally can’t get access to a gym to fulfill their normal gym routine, what’s the solution?
-Well for some, the answer lies within the surge of smart home gyms (AKA Connected Gym Equipment).
+When lockdowns were in effect, people were desperate for physical fitness, but they literally couldn’t get access to a gym to fulfill their normal gym routine.
+Many people (including some you know, probably!) turned to smart home gyms (AKA Connected Gym Equipment) to fulfill their need to workout from home.
 These devices not only allow people to work out from the comfort of their homes, but also connect and train with others around the world, satisfying the social needs that all humans have.

 Today, we’ll be taking an in-depth look at one of the leaders in the smart home gym industry: the Tempo Studio.
 It’s been around a while since its prelaunch earlier in the year but still makes headlines today.
 Let’s solve the question that a lot of people are asking: does it still stack up?

 What is the Tempo home gym?